 Adaptive Reuse

 Congress should pass legislation to incentivize the adaptive reuse of vacant and underutilized commercial buildings.
-Adaptive reuse property conversions can help increase the supply of affordable housing and help to restore economic vitality to cities and suburbs dealing with the impact of post-pandemic workplace changes on their local communities.
-Conversion of existing structures to better uses, rather than demolishing them, is also a cost-effective means of increasing housing supply while reducing environmental impact.
+The Revitalizing Downtowns and Main Streets Act was introduced in the last Congress by Representatives Mike Carey (R-OH) and Jimmy Gomez (D-CA) to create a tax credit to offset the costs of conversions.
+Adaptive reuse property conversions can help increase the supply of affordable housing and help restore economic vitality to communities dealing with the impact of post-pandemic workplace changes.
+Conversion of existing structures to better uses, rather than demolition, is a cost-effective means of increasing housing supply while reducing the negative economic impact of underutilized commercial buildings.

 Download NAIOP's position on Adaptive Reuse